 Trade on a demo account

-Liquidity is a complex factor in trading and these platforms are used in ways which can be considered advanced.
-Thus the trader can try out the platform of their choice on a demo account and get to grips with the various factors and issues in trading on or using liquidity as an indicator in trading, before using a live account.
+Liquidity is a complex factor in trading, and these platforms are used in ways that can be considered advanced.
+Thus, the trader can try out the platform of their choice on a demo account and get to grips with the various factors and issues in trading or using liquidity as an indicator in trading before using a live account.

 MT4 XM